KevinKTang/AIPAssignment3/README.md

 POST
 Creates a new user if the input fields pass validation.

+* /deleteUser
+DELETE
+Deletes a user and all associated likes, comments and blogs.

 * /login
 POST
 Logs in a user by creating a session.